nj22az/nj22az.github.io/README.md

-styles.css              Apple-inspired global styling for the SPA experience downloads.json          Metadata for the Downloads page cards posts.json              Auto-generated JSON feed (no manual edits needed)
+styles.css              Apple-inspired global styling for the SPA experience downloads.json          Metadata for the Downloads page cards posts.json              Auto-generated JSON feed (no manual edits needed) about.md                Markdown source for the About page about.json              Auto-generated JSON consumed by the React About view
 ```

 Happy writing and shipping!